WSMV-TV

 WSMV-TV (channel 4) is a television station in Nashville, Tennessee, United States, affiliated with NBC.
-It is owned by Gray Television alongside low-power Telemundo affiliate WTNX-LD (channel 15).
+It is owned by Gray Media alongside low-power Telemundo affiliate WTNX-LD (channel 29).
 The two stations share studios on Knob Road in west Nashville, where WSMV-TV's transmitter is also located.

 History

 Early years

 WSMV first signed on the air as WSM-TV on September 30, 1950, at 1:10 p.m.
 CT.
 It was Nashville's first television station and the second in Tennessee, behind fellow NBC affiliate WMCT (now sister station WMC-TV, then also on channel 4) in Memphis.
 As a result of the WSM-TV sign-on, WMCT was forced to switch to channel 5 to avoid co-channel interference.
 WSM-TV was owned by WSM, Inc., a subsidiary of the locally based National Life and Accident Insurance Company, which also owned WSM radio (650 AM) and the original WSM-FM (103.3; shut down in 1951); the AM station is renowned for broadcasts of the country music show The Grand Ole Opry, which has been heard on the station since 1925.
-The station took its call letters from its parent's slogan, "We Shield Millions."
+The station took its call letters from its parent's slogan, "We Shield Millions".

 The television station has been an NBC affiliate from its sign-on, although it also carried some programming from CBS, DuMont, and ABC.
 Its secondary affiliation with CBS ended in 1953, when WSIX-TV (channel 8, now WKRN-TV on channel 2) signed on as a primary CBS affiliate.
 WSM-TV shared ABC programming with WSIX-TV for a year until WLAC-TV (channel 5, now WTVF) signed on in 1954 as the market's new primary CBS affiliate, leaving WSIX-TV to take the ABC affiliation.
 In the late 1950s, the station also shared a short-lived affiliation with the NTA Film Network with WSIX-TV by airing one of its programs, Sheriff of Cochise.
 During the first few years of operation, AT&T would not run telephone lines for WSM-TV to receive network programming until there was another TV station in town.
-This problem was solved by the station running a private microwave relay transmission from fellow NBC affiliate and now sister station WAVE-TV in Louisville, Kentucky.
+This problem was solved by the station running a private microwave relay transmission from fellow NBC affiliate and now sister station WAVE-TV in Louisville, Kentucky; this was the longest privately-operated microwave relay link at the time.